Functorial Neural Architectures from Higher Inductive Types: From Types to Categories

 \subsection{Composition as monoidal structure}

 The word ``compositional'' needs a precise meaning.
-We need a category whose monoidal product is word concatenation, so that a decoder preserving this product is compositional by definition---not by empirical evaluation on a test set.
+We need a strict monoidal category whose product is word concatenation, so that a decoder preserving this product is compositional by definition---not by empirical evaluation on a test set.

-A group $G = \langle a_1, \ldots, a_k \mid r_1, \ldots, r_m \rangle$ can be viewed as a single-object category $BG$: the morphisms are elements of $G$, and composition is the group operation---i.e., word concatenation followed by reduction via the relations $r_j$.
-This category is monoidal under composition.
-When $G = \pi_1(X, x_0)$, the morphisms are homotopy classes of loops and composition is path concatenation.